At today’s meetings, the Council:

 - was briefed about an ordinance that would allow for additional signage options in the Open Space Zoning District.
 Hearing scheduled for Dec.
 4, and action possible on Dec.
 11.

-- PASSED an Ordinance which will put limitations on the sale of dogs, cats, and rabbits at commercial animal establishments.
+- PASSED an Ordinance regarding the limitations on the Sale of Dogs, Cats, and Rabbits at Commercial Animal Establishments, which will put limitations on the sale of dogs, cats, and rabbits at commercial animal establishments.

 - The Council was briefed about ordinances that would grant a Master License and a Franchise Agreement for Wireless Facilities in the Public Way to ExteNet Systems, Inc. The agreement would allow ExteNet to install small cell wireless facilities throughout the City.
 Small cell wireless facilities utilize antenna and fiber optics to add capacity and coverage to a wireless broadband network.
 Other such agreements are expected.
 Action possible on Nov.
 27.